GIfatahTH/states_rebuilder/states_rebuilder_package/README.md

   [🗎 See more detailed information about `InjectedTheme`](https://github.com/GIfatahTH/states_rebuilder/wiki/injected_theme_api).

+## App internationalization

-* To internationalize and localize your app:
+To internationalize and localize your app:
   ```dart
   //US english
   class EnUS {